merlinscholz/scholz.ruhr/content/post/homelab-dns-privacy.md

 Firstly, this setup does not block the default Google DOH server which are set up in some Android phones.
 The DHCP-issued DNS resolver should, in theory, override that settings, but with Googles addiction to tracking you can never be sure.

 Secondly, while Adguard Home is a great project, I wish it would offer more granular DNS overrides.
 At this moment you can deploy ```A```, ```AAAA``` and ```CNAME```-records.
 This is more than enough for the average user, but I would like to have fun with ```ALIAS```, ```TXT```, ```NS``` and such things.
 I could add another layer of DNS server in front of this, maybe running PowerDNS, but this is a story for a different day.

-___

-Any notes, additions, experiences?
-Leave a comment on the HN post: https://news.ycombinator.com/item?id=24076988